-Statistics on Texting & Cell Phone Use While Driving
+Cell Phone Use While Driving Statistics

-Studies have found that texting while driving causes a 400% increase in time spent with eyes off the road.
+- Texting while driving causes a 400% increase in time spent with eyes off the road.

 Teen Driver Cell Phone Statistics

-Teen drivers are 4x more likely than adults to get into car crashes or near-crashes when talking or texting on a cell phone.
+- Teen drivers are 4x more likely than adults to get into car crashes or near-crashes when talking or texting on a cell phone.

-2012 Cell Phone and Driving Statistics
+2012 U.S. Cell Phone and Driving Statistics

-In 2012, 3,328 people were killed in distraction-related crashes.
+- In 2012, 3,328 people were killed in distraction-related crashes.

-About 421,000 people were injured in crashes involving a distracted driver.
+- About 421,000 people were injured in crashes involving a distracted driver.

-In 2012, 11% of drivers under age 20 involved in fatal accidents were reported to be distracted at the time of the crash.
+- In 2012, 11% of drivers under age 20 involved in fatal accidents were reported to be distracted at the time of the crash.

 2012 National Survey on Distracted Driving Attitudes and Behaviors

-In the survey, 24% of drivers reported that they are willing to make a phone call while driving.
+- In the survey, 24% of drivers reported that they are willing to make a phone call while driving.

-One in 10 drivers surveyed said that, at least sometimes, they send text messages or emails while driving.
+- One in 10 drivers surveyed said that, at least sometimes, they send text messages or emails while driving.

-Of the drivers surveyed, 14% said they read text messages or emails while driving.
+- Of the drivers surveyed, 14% said they read text messages or emails while driving.

 2012 Texting Pedestrian Study